masonorsak/HackAI_HumanDetector/README.md

 The negative images that contain no humans were borrowed from [this github repo](https://github.com/handaga/tutorial-haartraining/tree/master/data/negatives).

-Note: positive and negative image folders were excluded from this repo because they were simply too large of folders to upload.
-Please see the above two links for where the original source material can be found.
+Note: positive and negative image folders and the Haar cascade tools from the University of Auckland were excluded from this repo because they were simply too large of folders to upload.
+Please see the above links for where the original source material can be found.